This homemade asiago bagel recipe Is an excellent Panera copycat for their signature Asiago Cheese Bagels.

 This keeps the crumb nice and tight and the texture chewy.

-Adding a touch of malt syrup adds the merest bit of sweetness to the crackly bagel crust.
+Adding a touch of malt syrup adds the merest bit of sweetness and shine to the crackly bagel crust.

 Mixing the Dough